nhernandezm/MarketPlace/README.md

 #### Frontend
 2) Go to the file web\app.js and set the server key, put the server ip and port

+#### Data Base
+3) Go to the file src\database\db.sql and execute en mysql to create the database that use the application

 ### Installation
 Create a folder with name your want and go in to folder: